24/7 Emergency and Critical Care

 The highly trained veterinarians who make up the Emergency and Critical Care service – the 24/7 pulse of Angell – treat pets suffering from life-threatening trauma and disease.
-Referring veterinarians may alert the staff to an incoming case via our referral phone line, and the general public may use our walk-in emergency clinics at any hour of the day, 365 days a year.
+Referring veterinarians may alert the staff to an incoming case via our referral phone line, and the general public may use our walk-in emergency clinics.

-Angell’s 24 x 7 Emergency Critical Care service is available in our Boston and Waltham locations as of February 3, 2014.
-Some of the following services are limited to our Boston location.
+Angell’s 24 x 7 Emergency Critical Care service is available in our Boston location.
 Please call 617-522-7282 for more details.

-- On-site blood bank with a dedicated technical staff, emphasizing blood component therapy.
-Whether dealing with emergency transfusion needs from trauma or immune disease, or managing the chronically ill with repeated transfusions, blood products are available at all times
+- Whether handling emergency transfusion needs from trauma or immune disease, or managing the chronically ill with repeated transfusions, blood products are available at all times.

 - The critical care service has multiple means of oxygen administration including mechanical ventilation with a state-of-the-art ventilator.
 With staff doctors, residents and a group of dedicated critical care nurses they take a team approach to the management of critical cases.

 - Point-of-care 24 hour monitoring capabilities include direct and indirect arterial blood pressure, coagulation parameters, blood chemistries and blood gases, lactate, and most recently co-oximetry.
 Co-oximetry allows the staff to measure blood for methemoglobin and carboxyhemoglobin levels when acetominophen or carbon monoxide poisonings are suspected.
 The staff will also have the ability to monitor blood osmolality and colloid oncotic pressure in the near future.
 This will enable the staff to fine tune fluid therapies and medication administration to individual patient needs.